Managed Cyber Governance for Regulated Service Firms

 What the Aurora handoff is actually for

 Aurora Command is where the maintained evidence set lives.
-Borealis links into that system when a client needs a product tour, controlled reviewer access, or a structured proof conversation.
+Borealis links into that system when a client needs a guided walkthrough, controlled reviewer access, or a structured proof conversation.

 Governance Mapping